State of Washington Adopts Statewide Drug Take-Back Legislation

 If a covered manufacturer fails to participate in a program, the Department will provide written notice. § 11(2)(a).
 If the covered manufacturer continues to sell a covered drug in or into Washington without participating in a program, the Department may assess a penalty. § 11(2)(b).

 If the Department determines that a program is in violation of the law or that it does not conform to the approved proposal, the Department may send a written notice of warning. § 11(3)(a).
 If the program does not come into compliance, the Department may assess a penalty on the program operator and on participating covered manufacturers. § 11(3)(a).
-If the Department determines that a program is in violation of the law and the violation creates a condition that constitutes an immediate hazard to the public or the environment, the Department may immediately suspend operation of the program and assess a penalty. § 11(3)(b).
+If the Department determines that a program is in violation of the law and the violation creates a condition that constitutes an immediate hazard to the public or the environment, the Department may immediately suspend the operation of the program and assess a penalty. § 11(3)(b).

 Drug wholesalers and retail pharmacies may also be subject to penalties for failure to provide a list of drug manufacturers to the Department. § 11(4).

 In particular, in enforcing the Act, the Department may require a person or entity to engage in or refrain from engaging in certain activities and may assess a civil fine of up to $2,000 per day. § 11(5)(b)–(d).
-The Department also has authority to require an informal administrative conference. § 11(5)(a).
+The Department also has the authority to require an informal administrative conference. § 11(5)(a).
 The Department may not, however, prohibit a covered manufacturer from selling a drug in or into Washington. § 11(5)(d).

 Beveridge & Diamond’s Pharmaceuticals and Health Care industry group assists pharmaceutical companies on a wide range of environmental and product-related matters in the US and overseas.
 For more information, please contact the authors.